SFU community frequently asked questions about COVID-19

 Student supports and services will continue to be delivered remotely, with some services offered in person, subject to health and safety guidelines.

 We continue to work with public health authorities to ensure the health and wellbeing of students, faculty and staff, and encourage everyone to review this quick guide to staying safe on campus.
 Please continue to check the COVID-19 FAQs page regularly as more information will be added as it becomes available.

 Access to campus buildings is only available to current members of the SFU community (students, faculty, staff) who present SFU identification, which can include your SFU ID, business card or other similar documentation.
 Alumni, family and friends of community members should not be on campus at this time.
 For more information about current restrictions and how to access specific campus buildings, please visit the campus services page.

-Effective August 10, we are asking everyone who visits our campuses to wear a non-medical mask in all indoor public areas.
-Public areas include building entryways and atriums, hallways, stairwells, washrooms, and study areas.
+We recommend that everyone who visits our campuses wear a non-medical mask in all indoor common areas.
+Common areas include building entryways and atriums, hallways, stairwells, washrooms, and study areas.